skison/Dijkstra_map_for_Godot-1/README.md

 4. Copy the `addons/dijkstra-map` directory into your project's `res://addons` directory.
 5. Open Godot and add path to the binary file into the `res://addons/dijkstra-map/dijkstra_map_library/dijkstra_map_library.tres` GDNativeLibrary resource.
 This resource tells Godot which binary to use for which system.
 For more info see the [GDNative C example in Godot's documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-c-example.html).

 ## Examples

-There are 3 examples scenes in the github repository:
+There are 3 example scenes in the github repository:
 * `addons/dijkstra-map/visualization demo/visualization.tscn`

     Also available through the [asset store installation](#method-1-from-the-asset-store-recommended).
 Includes C# code.